MHuiG/MHuiG/AWESOME-STARS.md

 - [javascript-obfuscator/javascript-obfuscator](https://github.com/javascript-obfuscator/javascript-obfuscator) - A powerful obfuscator for JavaScript and Node.js
 - [meteorlxy/vssue](https://github.com/meteorlxy/vssue) - :mailbox: A Vue-powered Issue-based Comment Plugin
 - [wenyan-lang/wenyan](https://github.com/wenyan-lang/wenyan) - 文言文編程語言 A programming language for the ancient Chinese.

+## V

+- [vlang/vinix](https://github.com/vlang/vinix) - Vinix is an effort to write a modern, fast, and useful operating system in the V programming language

 ## Vue